realalanc/realalanc.github.io/index.md

 **Conference Papers**
 - "MeToken: Uniform Micro-environment Token Boosts Post-Translational Modification Prediction" has been accepted by **ICLR2025**
 - "How Effective is In-Context Learning with Large Language Models for Rare Cell Identification in Single-Cell Expression Data?" has been accepted by **ICDM2025**

-**Preprints**
-- “AlphaFold Database Debiasing for Robust Inverse Folding” is under review with available preprints in ArXiv
+- "AlphaFold Database Debiasing for Robust Inverse Folding" has been accepted by **Neurips2025**

+**Journal Papers**
+- "A Chain-of-Thought Reasoning Breast Ultrasound Dataset Covering All Histopathology Categories" has been accepted by **Scientific Data**

 ## Research Interests
 **AI for Biology**